gipplab/LaCASt/README.md

 2) `symbolic-tester.jar` program arguments:
     * `-maple` to run the tests with Maple
-    * `-mathematica` to run the tests with Mathematica
+    * `-mathematica` to run the tests with Mathematica (you can only specify one at a time, maple or mathematica)
     * `-Xmx8g` increase the java memory, that's not required but useful
     * `-Xss50M` increase the heap size if you use Maple

+Additionally, you have to set environment variables if you work with Maple (see the `maple-translator.jar` instructions above for more details about required variables).

 3) Since you may want to run automatically evaluations on subsets, you can use the `scripts/symbolic-evaluator.sh`.
 Of course you need to update the paths in the script.
 With `config/together-lines.txt` you can control what subsets the script shall evaluate, e.g.,